dwyl/flutter-navigation-menu-demo/README.md

 #### 5.2.3 Updating menu items

-If the user wants to reorder the menu items, we need to update these changes into our local storage so it's always up-to-date and reflects the true state of the list of menu items.
+If the person wants to reorder the menu items, we need to update these changes into our local storage so it's always up-to-date and reflects the true state of the list of menu items.

-When a user reorders a menu item in any level except the root, we update the `tiles` list field (which pertains to the children menu items) of the parent.
+When a person reorders a menu item in any level except the root, we update the `tiles` list field (which pertains to the children menu items) of the parent.